Skip to page body Home Residents Businesses Visitors Departments

 • 90% design plans: Completed

-• Complete final 100% design plans: early 2026
+• Complete final 100% design plans: Spring 2026

 • Execute Construction and Maintenance Agreement with Union Pacific Railroad: 2026